J. J. Jones (wide receiver)

-JaNardreon Quonshun "J. J." Jones, (born December 6, 1992) is an American football wide receiver and return specialist who is a free agent.
+JaNardreon Quonshun "J. J." Jones, (born December 6, 1992) is an American former professional football wide receiver and return specialist.
 He played college football for the West Georgia Wolves.

 College career

 Jones began his collegiate career at Itawamba Community College as a walk-on.
 He transferred to West Georgia for his final two years of collegiate eligibility.
 As a redshirt senior, Jones caught 24 passes for 274 yards and two touchdowns and returned 28 punts for 293 yards and a touchdown.

 Professional career

 Los Angeles Chargers

 Jones was signed by the Los Angeles Chargers as undrafted free agent on May 11, 2018.
 Jones made the Chargers 53-man roster as the primary kick and punt returner following an impressive preseason, which included a 72-yard punt return touchdown.
 He made his NFL debut in the Chargers' season-opening loss to the Kansas City Chiefs.
 He had two kick returns for 36 net yards.
 He was waived by the Chargers on October 11, 2018.